Girl, 2, critically injured in Hammond shooting, police say

 HAMMOND, Ind.
-(WLS) -- A two-year-old girl was critically wounded after she was shot Wednesday night in Hammond, Indiana, Hammond police said.
+(WLS) -- A 2-year-old girl was critically wounded after she was shot Wednesday night in Hammond, Indiana, police said.

-According to police, around 9:30 p.m. officers responded to shots fired in the 3300-block of Craig Drive and found a mother in a vehicle with her two-year-old daughter who had been struck by a bullet.
+According to Hammond police, around 9:30 p.m. officers responded to shots fired in the 3300-block of Craig Drive and found a mother in a vehicle with her 2-year-old daughter who had been struck by a bullet.

 The NW Indiana Times reported the toddler was struck in the head.
-She was airlifted to a Chicago hospital in critical condition, police said.
+She was airlifted to Chicago's Comer Children's Hospital in critical condition, police said.

+"I heard like three gunshots yesterday, last night, and I was pulling in and I actually heard it when I was pulling in," said Kenan Jones, another neighbor.

-A helicopter searched for the suspect Wednesday night who police believe may have run into a wooded area.
-Police dogs also scoured the area as the FBI was on scene assisting the Hammond police.
+A helicopter searched for the suspect Wednesday night, who police believe may have run into a wooded area.
+Police dogs also scoured the area as the FBI was on scene assisting Hammond police.

+Cameras on the property might have caught the shooting on video, but police are not releasing many details.
+Law enforcement officials said they are following good leads.

+Residents say the apartment complex has been very safe.
+Jones said he moved his family there to escape the violence in Chicago.

 Detectives are still investigating the cause of the shooting.